Lost luggage: Causes

+Effects and passenger practice

-In case of lost luggage, travelers are advised to carry all essentials in a carry-on bag, including a change of clothes and anything they would be greatly troubled to lose because of its monetary or emotional value (this excludes security restricted items, that can not be carried inside the passenger cabin).
+In case of lost luggage, travellers are advised to carry all essentials in a carry-on bag, including a change of clothes and anything they would be greatly troubled to lose because of its monetary or emotional value (this excludes security restricted items, that can not be carried inside the passenger cabin).
 Occasionally luggage is completely lost and cannot be recovered.
 The airline will then normally compensate the owner.
 The passenger must then list the contents of their baggage and file a claim.

 Bags can also be damaged during travel, but most damage (such as broken wheels and handles) is not covered under the airlines' contract of carriage.
 Some airlines, however, will still repair such damage as a good faith gesture, or offer a discount voucher for a future flight.
 In general airlines regard the purpose of luggage to be the protection of its contents during transit.
 If the luggage is damaged, even severely, but the contents are unharmed, then airlines regard the luggage as having fulfilled its purpose and will not compensate owners.

+SITA estimated the cost of mishandling to the airline industry at US$6.3 billion in 2025, or about US$260 for each affected bag.
+Most of the cost of a delayed bag is operational, while most of the cost of a lost or damaged bag is compensation paid to the passenger.

 Recovery

-When a traveler reports his luggage is lost at airport or airline, a case is opened with WorldTracer, a global network for tracing lost luggage.
+When a traveller reports luggage lost to an airport or airline, a case is opened with WorldTracer, a global network for tracing lost luggage operated by SITA and used by more than 500 airlines and ground handlers at approximately 2,800 airports.
+Of the bags mishandled in 2024, SITA reported that about two-thirds of cases were resolved and closed in WorldTracer within 48 hours.

+Since 1 June 2018, IATA Resolution 753 has required member airlines to record custody of every checked bag at four points—acceptance from the passenger, loading onto the aircraft, transfer between carriers, and delivery on arrival—and to exchange that data with interline partners.

+From December 2024, SITA integrated Apple's Find My "Share Item Location" feature into WorldTracer, allowing passengers who carry a Bluetooth tracking tag in a checked bag to share its location with the airline.
+After a year, 29 airlines had adopted the feature; SITA reported that bags whose location had been shared were 90 per cent less likely to be permanently lost and were recovered 26 per cent faster.
+A comparable integration with Google's Find Hub was announced in March 2026.

 Most lost luggage is quickly sent by the airline to the correct destination.
 Airlines will often reimburse passengers for toiletries, clothing, and other essentials if the arrival airport is away from the passenger's home area.
 In most cases, when delayed luggage arrives, a courier service will deliver it to the passenger's home or hotel.
 The airline usually pays for this.